Geometry of the Maurer-Cartan equation near degenerate Calabi-Yau varieties: Introduction

-Let $Z \subset X$ be the codimension $2$ singular locus of the log-structure of $X$ and write the inclusion of the smooth locus as $j: X\setminus Z \rightarrow X$.
-We take $\bva{k}^*_{\alpha}$ to be the push-forward of the sheaf of relative log polyvector fields from $X\setminus Z$ to $X$ and $\tbva{k}{}^*_{\alpha}$ as the push-forward of the sheaf of total log holomorphic de Rham complex from $X \setminus Z$ to $X$.
-The higher order patching data $\patch{k}_{\alpha\beta,i}$ come from uniqueness of the local models near a point in $X$, and they fit into our algebraic framework.
-Also, both freeness of the Hodge bundle (or Assumption \ref{assum:local_assumption_for_triviality_of_hodge_bundle}) and Hodge-to-de Rham degeneracy (i.e. Assumption \ref{assum:Hodge_de_rham_degeneracy}) have been proven: \cite[Lemma 4.1]{kawamata1994logarithmic} in the log smooth case and \cite[Theorems 3.26 \& 4.1]{Gross-Siebert-logII} in the maximally degenerate case.
-Therefore, we obtain the following corollary.
+We take $\bva{k}^*_{\alpha}$ and $\tbva{k}{}^*_{\alpha}$ as the push-forwards by $j$ of the sheaf of relative log polyvector fields and the sheaf of total log holomorphic de Rham complex respectively.
+The higher order patching data $\patch{k}_{\alpha\beta,i}$ come from uniqueness of the local models near a point in $X$.
+These data fit into our algebraic framework.
+Also, both freeness of the Hodge bundle (Assumption \ref{assum:local_assumption_for_triviality_of_hodge_bundle}) and Hodge-to-de Rham degeneracy (Assumption \ref{assum:Hodge_de_rham_degeneracy}) hold: see \cite[Lemma 4.1]{kawamata1994logarithmic} for the log smooth case and \cite[Theorems 3.26 \& 4.1]{Gross-Siebert-logII} for the maximally degenerate case.\footnote{ There was a gap in the proof of \cite[Theorem 4.1]{Gross-Siebert-logII} discovered by Felten-Filip-Ruddat, but it was filled by them in \cite{Felten-Filip-Ruddat}; see \cite[Theorem 1.10]{Felten-Filip-Ruddat} for details.} Therefore, we obtain the following corollary.

 \begin{corollary}[see Corollaries \ref{cor:Kawamata-Namikawa} and \ref{prop:gs_unobstructedness}] In both the log smooth and maximally degenerate cases, the complex analytic space $(X,\mathcal{O}_X)$ is smoothable, i.e. there exists a $k^{\text{th}}$-order thickening $(\prescript{k}{}{X},\prescript{k}{}{\mathcal{O}})$ over $\logsk{k}$ locally modeled on $\prescript{k}{}{\mathbf{V}}_{\alpha}$ for each $k \in \inte_{\geq 0}$, and these thickenings are compatible. \end{corollary}